Frequently Asked Questions (FAQ’s)

 To give your project the best chance of being selected, you should include any diagrams, photos, drawing, key code and notes that will help the judges understand how to operate your project and learn about how you developed it.
-Including a video is optional except when your project is too big, fragile or expensive to send us which means a video is required.
+Including a video is required for all projects.

 Can I send a video of me and my project?

-Yes, it really helps the judges if you can show them how your project works.
+Yes, this is a requirement.
+It really helps the judges if you can show them how your project works.
 It’s best to upload your video to YouTube (use the private settings) and then tell us what the link to the video is on your entry form so the judges can watch it.
 You could also put your video on a flashdrive, CD or DVD and post it in with your project.

 ABOUT THE JUDGING